 Perhaps, the move also stems from the actions of GIA (Gemological Institute of India) and FTC (Federal Trade Commission) earlier this year, where both banned the word ‘synthetic’ for usage against lab-grown diamonds.
 Both of these institutes now classify lab-grown diamonds as real diamonds as they have the same optical, physical, thermal and chemical properties.

 The government has separated the Indian Trade Clarification (ITC) code for rough synthetic gemstones into diamonds and non-diamonds, the Gem & Jewellery Export Promotion Council (GJEPC) reported last week.
 The move will help organizations such as the GJEPC track the precise quantities of lab-grown diamonds coming into the market, explained Colin Shah, the council’s vice-chairman.

-The increasing prices of natural diamonds due to decreasing supply, high maintenance and promotion costs, increasing gold price have led consumers to now look for sustainable alternatives and lab-grown diamonds fit perfectly into these categories.
+The increasing prices of natural diamonds due to decreasing supply, high maintenance and promotion costs, and increasing gold prices have led consumers to now look for sustainable alternatives, and lab-grown diamonds fit perfectly into these categories.

 Pooja Sheth, MD & Founder of Limelight Diamonds, adds “The lab-grown diamond industry is booming and there is no denying that.
 The consumers are completely aware of the product that they are being offered and what’s more is that they aren’t the ones to shy away from it.
 Initiatives such as introducing new import codes will strengthen our industry more as this will help to capture precise data leading to more transparency as opposed to the olden times where knowing the source of a diamond was a mammoth task.
 Being an advocate of total transparency, I support this move and think our industry will benefit greatly from it, be it the lab-grown or the mined diamond industry.”